 Universities and employers must work together to promote youth employment in Africa

-The Director of The Education Collaborative, Rose Dodd, shares vital challenges and some solutions to youth unemployment issues in Africa.
+In this blog, Rose Dodd, Director of The Education Collaborative shares vital challenges and some solutions to youth unemployment issues in Africa.

 Over the years, unemployment issues in Africa have been on the rise.
 Africa’s youth population continues to increase against the number of available employment opportunities after graduating from the university.

 One barrier preventing young people from gaining employment after graduation in sub-Saharan Africa is the disconnect between their skillset and what is needed in the job market.
 Many young people don’t know how to find a job and how to be successful once they gain employment.
 The fact remains that, there aren’t enough jobs and even in the future, jobs that already exist will become fewer as graduates keep increasing in numbers.